This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast, Lunch

 A short transfer to Jaguey Grande this morning takes us to our starting point.
-Today we ride alongside citrus plantations at the heart of the island, arriving in time for a country lunch at Finca Coincidencia, a farm with organic principles in the centre of the Matanzas province.
-The property is home to a family venture that combines farming, art and sustainability-led agricultural methods.
-In the afternoon, we transfer north to the city of Matanzas, where we visit a pharmaceutical museum and talk to a local expert to learn why Matanzas was well known for its innovative treatments and the legacy that exists today.
+Today we ride alongside citrus plantations at the heart of the island, arriving in time for a country lunch at Finca La Coincidencia, a farm with organic principles in the centre of the Matanzas province.
+The property is home to a family venture that combines farming, art and sustainability-led agricultural methods, and we take a guided tour around the farm to learn about the produce including mangoes and honey.
+In the afternoon, we transfer north to the city of Matanzas.

 Today’s driving time is approximately two hours.